RedDevilHacks/RedDevilHacks.github.io/content/Examples/COMP130 - Country Info Selector.md

 - A computer with Python installed (version 3.6 or higher)
 - A basic understanding of Python (variables, functions, loops)
-- A text editor or IDE (like VSCode, PyCharm, or even just Notepad)
+- A text editor or IDE (like VSCode, PyCharm, or even just the Python IDE)
 - An internet connection

-Don't worry if you're still learning Python - I'll explain everything we're doing in detail!
+Don't worry if you're still learning or are unfamiliar with Python - I'll explain everything we're doing in detail!

 ## Introduction to APIs: What Are They and Why Do They Matter?

 Before we start coding, let's understand what an API is.

 Think of an API as a waiter in a restaurant.
 You (the customer) don't go into the kitchen to prepare your own food.
 Instead, you tell the waiter what you want, and they bring it to you from the kitchen.
-Similarly, an API is a middleman that takes your request, gets the data you need from a server (the kitchen), and brings it back to you in a format you can use.
+Similarly, an API is a middleman that takes your request, gets the data you need from a server (the kitchen), and brings it back to you in a format you can use in your program!

 In our case, we'll be using the REST Countries API.
 This API contains information about every country in the world, and it lets us access that information by making simple requests through the internet.

 APIs are incredibly important in modern programming because they allow your applications to communicate with other services and access data that would be impractical to store or maintain yourself.
-Imagine trying to keep an up-to-date database of information about every country in the world - it would be a huge task!
+Imagine trying to keep an up-to-date database of information about every single country in the world!
+That would be a near impossible task!
 But with an API, we can just request that information whenever we need it.

 ## Setting Up Your Project Environment

-Let's start by creating a dedicated space for our project:
+Let's start by creating a dedicated folder for our project:

 1. **Create a project folder**: First, we need to create a folder to keep all our project files organized.
 You can do this through your file explorer or using the command line: